ibtasamsharif/Tron/README.md

 # Folder Structures

-  - Source Code can be found in the Source Code folder.
+  - Source code can be found in the source code folder.
 Disc and charging station have their own folders within source code directory.
   - Circuit schematics can be found under the Hardware Schematic Folder
   - All the early sketches and design files are in the prototype design folder.
+  - System Architecture drawing is in the root directory

   # Website